alexandregpereira/Mimic/README.md

 }
 ```
 ## ProGuard
-If your project uses ProGuard or some ofuscation configuration, you are going to need to configure the ofuscation to avoid the Mimic library classes.
-Below is an example using ProGuard:
+If your project uses ProGuard or some ofuscation configuration, you wii be going to need to configure the ofuscation to avoid the Mimic library classes.
+There are some examples below using ProGuard:
 ```pro
 -keep class br.bano.mimic.** { *; }
 ```